My clients often ask about shareholders agreements – whether it is a good idea to create one, how best to do so, and when to put one in place.

 A legal document does not have to contain complicated words and legal jargon in order for it to be legally binding.
 The idea of any document is to make sure that all parties knew what deal they were agreeing to when the document was signed.
 Indeed, nowadays, the inclusion of legal jargon can actually act to the detriment of the strength of the agreement.

 Find a template that is written in plain English.
-It will be much easier to edit, particularly if you want to add in more than the odd word yourself (likely with a shareholder agreement because so much of the content is personal to the owners).
+It will be much easier to edit, particularly if you want to add in more than the odd word yourself (likely with shareholder agreements because so much of the content is personal to the owners).
 You will also be able to persuade your fellow owners to sign up to it more easily if they feel comfortable that they understand it.
 If they don’t insist on passing it by more lawyers to decode it, the overall cost will be kept down, and the agreement signed more quickly.

 Linked in to this point is use of a simple structure.
 When solicitors use precedents to draw a document, they often cross reference paragraphs because these paragraph templates are independent to each other.
 A good template will have been written by a lawyer who has made sure that each point does follow on from the previous.